Close your eyes for a second and think of your favorite fictional character. Not your favorite book — your favorite character.

 Positive Arc (Change Arc — Growth)

-• Beginning: Character lives according to The Lie, which provides a false sense of comfort
+- Beginning: Character lives according to The Lie, which gives them a false sense of comfort or control

-• Example: Ebenezer Scrooge in A Christmas Carol — from "money is all that matters" to "human connection is everything"
+- Example: Ebenezer Scrooge in A Christmas Carol — from "money is all that matters" to "human connection is everything."
+The transformation works because Dickens earns it through three increasingly devastating visions

 Negative Arc (Corruption or Disillusionment)

-• Example: Walter White in Breaking Bad — from a powerless teacher to a drug lord who justifies murder
+- Example: Walter White in Breaking Bad — from a powerless chemistry teacher to a drug lord who justifies murder.
+At multiple points, he could have stopped.
+He chose not to.
+Every.
+Single.
+Time.

-• Example: Anakin Skywalker in Star Wars — from a hopeful Jedi to Darth Vader
+- Example: Anakin Skywalker in Star Wars — from a hopeful Jedi to Darth Vader, driven by a fear of loss that consumed everything it tried to protect

 Flat Arc (The Steadfast Hero)